The Church of Jesus Christ of Latter-day Saints in New Jersey: Missions

 Missionary work started shortly after the Church was organized in 1830.
 The Eastern States Mission, the Church's 2nd mission (behind the British Mission), was established on May 6, 1839 but discontinued in April of 1850.
 The Eastern States Mission was re-established in January 1893.
 On June 20, 1974, it was renamed the New York New York Mission.
 The New Jersey Morristown Mission was organized from the New York New York Mission on July 1, 1987.
 The New Jersey Cherry Hill was organized in 1995 then discontinued in 2010 and made up portions of the New Jersey Morristown and the Pennsylvania Philadelphia Missions.
 As of June 2021, the entire state was covered either by the Morristown or Philadelphia Missions.

 Temples

 Two temples, directly adjacent to the state, serve members in New Jersey.

+On 6 October 2024, church president Russell M Nelson announced the Summit New Jersey Temple, the first in the state.